kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I tell her I do not feel safe in North London due to this.

 !!! tip
-    - RA symptoms in my hands come and go.
+    - RA symptoms in my hands come and go, I believe it is due to the car being toxic.
     - I expect a good detox will eliminate this, along with a better environment.

 - She tells me to give my notes to the receptionist who will scan them into my file.